deeplearning4j/deeplearning4j/quickstart.md

 brew install maven
 ```

 Maven is widely used among Java developers and it's pretty much mandatory for working with DL4J.
-If you come from a different background and Maven is new to you, check out [Apache's Maven overview](http://maven.apache.org/what-is-maven.html) and our [introduction to Maven for non-Java programmers](http://deeplearning4j.org/maven.html), which includes some additional troubleshooting tips.
+If you come from a different background, and Maven is new to you, check out [Apache's Maven overview](http://maven.apache.org/what-is-maven.html) and our [introduction to Maven for non-Java programmers](http://deeplearning4j.org/maven.html), which includes some additional troubleshooting tips.
 [Other build tools](../buildtools) such as Ivy and Gradle can also work, but we support Maven best.

 * [Paul Dubs' guide to maven](http://www.dubs.tech/guides/maven-essentials/)